 Time and weather conditions can impact your roof and result in a need for repairs, but you can be proactive and with our maintenance tips to prevent roof problems, big and small.
 So, without further ado let’s discuss how you can maintain the good condition of your roof in Los Angeles.

 Clean it regularly

 Cleaning your roof might sound like extra effort, but in the long run, it will definitely save you lots of time and energy.
 Especially over fall and winter, a lot of dirt, leaves, and debris can gather on your roof.
-Don’t attempt to clean your roof on a snowy winter day or during a rainy fall afternoon.
+Don’t attempt to clean your roof on a cold winter day or during a rainy afternoon.
 Wait for a nice sunny day before you go up to the roof.

 Do your own inspection

 You don’t necessarily have to hire a group of professionals for a detailed inspection to find out that your roof has a problem.
 You on your own can detect basic problems, such as missing or damaged shingles.
 By taking action instead of ignoring the smaller problem, you will avoid further problems.

 Simply take a walk around your house and look at your roof.
 If you notice missing or dislocated shingles, you can replace or relocate it on your own.
 Do it right away unless the weather doesn’t allow.

 Is your tree covering the roof?

 If you have trees on your yard that hang on the roof, then cut the branches that are directly over the roof.
 Why?
 For one thing, constant interaction between the shingles and branches can damage the shingles.
 Second, branches and leaves can fall on the roof and accumulate there.
 Besides, trees also attract raccoons, birds, squirrels, and other animals, and you don’t want their nests on your roof.